 5/ Saint Louise House Home for the Holidays

 After the sleepy turkey haze dissipates, wake up to a renewed commitment to keep the giving spirit going, by trying a different type of Black Friday shopping on for size.
 Sponsor a family through the Saint Louise House Home for the Holidays program.

 This is a fun way to instill the spirit of volunteerism in your whole family, while bringing joy to another family that may have had a tough year.
 Saint Louise House provides housing and wraparound services, intended to instill a foundation of empowerment in the female-led families the organization serves.
 This is about going beyond the bandaid issues behind homelessness and digging at the roots.

 Spread the Cheer All Year

 With so many options, it can be overwhelming to actually start volunteering.
 This Thanksgiving holds a reminder to get out there and give back.
 However, you can also look beyond the season of giving and consider serving others in need year-round.

 GivePulse, an Austin-founded company, gives local volunteers a platform to search for nonprofits that match their interests and schedules.
-Also, many online networks like Generation Serve and Austin Allies, as well as Facebook groups such as Community Helping Hands, are popping up to help Austinite volunteers and nonprofits synergize community impact, and share opportunities.
+Also, many online networks like Generation Serve and Austin Allies, as well as Facebook groups such as Community Helping Hands, are popping up to create synergy between Austinite volunteers and nonprofits.

 @theAustinot wants to know: